6 Benefits of Living Simply

-It can also make room for more time and energy to give to the things I might rather be doing, like enjoying a Saturday morning to sleep in once in a while or working on that project I've been putting off (aka, this blog).
+It can also make room for more time and energy to give to the things I might rather be doing, like enjoying a Saturday morning to sleep or working on that project I'd been putting off (like this blog).

 6. Strengthened Relationships

-As I let go of judgements of myself and others I began authentically connecting with people instead, which is where my happiness started to flourish.
+As I let go of judgements of myself and others I began authentically connecting with people instead, which is where happiness flourishes.
 A clearer mind and less time spent on shopping and cleaning meant more opportunities to spend time with the people I love and care for.

 Even practicing something as simple as keeping my phone in my purse when I go out with friends or while waiting for various appointments has positively impacted the relationships in my life.
 I've become present in conversations, intentionally aware of my surroundings and usually end up having quality conversations with people I wouldn't normally have talked to.

 While there are many more benefits of leading a more simplistic lifestyle, these are the main ones that have affected me deeply.

 It doesn't have to be all or nothing.
 I started slowly and am still learning ways I can build on it each day, which is one of the reasons I started this blog.
 Keep an eye out for my next post to take a peek at how I began my journey of living simply!